 A tough, no-nonsense race, the Minmatar are a determined and independent people.
 Their home planet of Matar is a natural paradise, although centuries of abuse have taken much from its beauty.

 There are seven major tribes: Sebiestor, Krusual, Brutor, Vherokior, Nefantar, Thukker and Starkmanir.
 Of these, the first four have traditionally made up the Republic while the other three suffered various fates of absence.
-This has changed in recent times, and the Nefantar, Starkmanir and Thukker are now turning back to their homeland in great droves.
+This has changed in recent times, and many Nefantar, Starkmanir and Thukker have returned to join with the others, reuniting the Seven Tribes of Matar.

 The Thukkers, a nomadic tribe, are scattered throughout the world of New Eden, surviving through self-sufficiency and skill as much as possible in the wastelands of space.
 Their tribal bindings are very loose and many of them don't even consider themselves to be a part of a tribe any longer, having rejected many of the strongest traditions of the Minmatar.
 They are trained to handle unforeseen circumstances and encouraged to rely on their judgement and intuition.

 The closest thing the Thukker have got to home is the Great Wildlands region, where they are very numerous, but the Thukkers like to be on the move, constantly going from one solar system to another in their huge caravans, trading and scavenging.
 Many frown upon the Thukkers, considering them to be nothing but scoundrels and thieves.
 Indeed, the Thukkers often operate on the shadier side of the law, but their resourcefulness and diligence count a lot more for their success than their criminal activities.